JonasAlfredsson/docker-nginx-certbot/README.md

 > :warning: **The certificate key's filename HAS to be privkey.pem!**

-> :info: You don't actually have to provide the certificate key.
+> :point_right: You don't actually have to provide the certificate key.
 The library handles that for you.

 It will then find all the lines that contain `server_name` and make a list of all the domain names that exist on the same line.
 So a file containing